Roger Clarke's Web-Site

 During the last 15 years, the digital surveillance economy has come into existence, its impacts are measurable, and its implications can be at least speculated upon, while some aspects may now be sufficiently stable that preliminary empirical studies can be undertaken.
 Digitalisation of people harbours threats to individuals, to society, to economies and to polities.
 Whether those threats will give rise to the harm that doom-sayers suggest needs to be investigated.
 Such investigations need to be conducted sufficiently early that, to the extent that the pessimism is justified, countermeasures can be developed and implemented before the harm becomes irreversible.

 Conventional, rigorous, empirical research is useless in the face of such a challenge.
 Research techniques need to be deployed that are future-oriented and instrumentalist.
 Researchers are needed who are not terrified by the prospect of embracing value-laden propositions within their research models.
 For progress to be made, hard questions need to be asked, and insights must be drawn from the findings and theories of multiple disciplines.
-This paper suggests a research agenda that enables the challenge to be taken up.
+This paper proposes a research agenda that enables the challenge to be taken up.